mjbear/mjbear/README.md

 # Hello there! :wave:

-:telescope: I contribute and collaborate to open source projects in various online presences to help out others, utilize what I'm learning, and continue learning new things.
+:microscope: I contribute and collaborate to open source projects in various online presences to help out others, utilize what I'm learning, and continue learning new things.

-I've met some bright, passionate, and talented people in the process! :bow:
+:people_holding_hands: I've met some bright, passionate, and talented people in the process! :bow:

 :seedling: I'm mostly focused on utilizing and continually learning automation ... primarily with Python at present.